TrudAX/TRUDUtilsD365/README.md

 # TRUDUtilsD365
-A set of Visual Studio Add-Ins for Microsoft Dynamics 365 for Operation that can help perform quicker typical development tasks.
+A set of Visual Studio Add-ins for Microsoft Dynamics 365 for Operation that will allow you to quickly solve common development tasks.

 You are more than welcome to contribute!

 ## Enum builder

 Used for quick enum creation

+The tool does the following:

 - Generates an enum